sunfounder/ai-lab-kit/docs/source/llm/python_openai_book.rst

 - **"Button press not detected"**

   - Check if the User Button LED lights up when pressed
-  - Ensure the Fusion HAT is properly seated on the GPIO pins
+  - Ensure the Fusion HAT+ is properly seated on the GPIO pins
   - Verify the button callback is set correctly

 - **"Image analysis returns generic responses"**